zahralmosawi/stroop-game/README.md

 The project is built using front-end web technologies: HTML, CSS, and JavaScript, with a focus on DOM manipulation, timed interactions, and responsive user feedback, Each phase introduces a new twist, to increase player attention

 <img width="600" height="600" src="assets/StroopGame.png" alt="Screenshot of the game ">

+## Project Plan
+You can see the user stories and the pseudocode [here](https://drive.google.com/file/d/16X51bXj6XP_3axjrCUGMFgVYtYEf1L6p/view?usp=drive_link)

 ## Technologies
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)